Majkejl/a-star_visual/README.md

 # a-star_visual

-Trying to implement a visual representation of A* algorithm
+Implementation of A* algorithm in C++ using SDL2 for visualization

+Trying to learn how to use templates and concepts, and practice algorithm on the side.